 - RESPECT We have the right to be respected.

 - COLLABORATION We work together as a team to achieve more.

 - ENJOYMENT We enjoy our learning.

 - HONESTY We are open and honest.

 - MOTIVATION We are motivated to succeed.

-- INDEPENDENCE We can work effectively on our own and take responsibility when appropriate.
+- RESPONSIBILITY We take responsibility for our actions.